Featured Articles

 3. Which is better, MBR or GPT for SSD gaming?

-Both GPT and MBR are no big difference aside from the partition number and disk capacity.
-Most geeks suggest that GPT is always better than MBR not only because GPT is newer while the MBR is not much used anymore, but also because GPT is more widely used on most modern operating systems.
+There is no big difference between GPT and MBR besides the partition number and disk capacity.
+Most geeks suggest that GPT is always better than MBR because GPT is newer, while MBR is not much used any more and because GPT is more widely used on most modern operating systems.

 Was This Page Helpful?